 Sunday October 27, 2019, 1pm-3pm

 A thoughtful, thorough and flexible approach to marketing will increase your exposure and opportunities in a crowded field.
 Camilla Cook will cover traditional channels and social media marketing tools; show you how to define your own personal criteria for success; explain how to set goals, develop a timetable, and check your progress periodically.
+(This event has already occurred.)

 Part 4: RESIDENCIES & GRANTS